Albedo (role-playing game): Publication history

 There also exists a third-party guide to converting Albedo for use with the GURPS RPG system, written by Fred M. Sloniker and called GURPS Albedo.

 In 2004, Sanguine Productions published ALBEDO: PLATINUM CATALYST, which is unrelated to the original two editions of the role-playing game.
 The game was published as a single softcover with source material, rules of engagement, and sample characters.
 Most notable are its attention to details of small-unit tactics using near-future and far-future weaponry, in the same vein as Tom Clancy's Rainbow Six and other "techno thrillers", as well as using genetically-engineered people as a morality play for 20th century geopolitics.

 Reception

 Lawrence Schick called the game "An example of the subgenre we can only call 'Pets in Space'" and noted that the Extra-Planetary Defense Force is "dedicated to peace-keeping rather than butt-kicking."

+In Issue 11 of Gateways, Elizabeth Bieler commented, "The illustrations are, of course, lovely, marred only occasionally by a poor reproduction."
+Bieler also thought this was "an excellent sourcebook of the world."
+However, Bieler felt the product was unfinished, pointing out, "if you are looking for a complete RPG, this is not the place.
+The 'task difficulty' method of action resolution is vague, and leaves the gamemaster the task of independently judging the difficulty rating of every movement, every action, every attempt to do something."
+Bieler also noticed that the character generation process made strictly average characters, and the skill list was very brief.
+Despite this, Bieler concluded, "I would encourage fans of Albedo [comic books] or of furry animal tales in general to run out and get a copy of the entire game."